 While hard numbers are hard to come by, given how small commercial companies that would fall under the definition of “medium businesses” don’t draw nearly as much attention as small businesses and large companies, it’s believed that such businesses use between 30,000 and 65,000 kWh of electricity per year, though this value may vary a great deal depending on the nature of the business.

 And in many cases, the amount of natural gas consumed by small commercial companies can dwarf electricity consumption.
-This should make one thing clear: Even a modest improvement in energy efficiency can save a great deal of money.
+This should make one thing clear: Even a modest improvement in energy efficiency can save a great deal of money, especially if you’re paying for the best available commercial electricity rates.

 How Small Commercial Companies Can Save Money on Electricity and Natural Gas